Forgot Password

 This is why most travelers choose Nepal.

-If you’re wondering where is Mount Everest located in Nepal, it lies in the Khumbu region inside Sagarmatha National Park.
+If you’re wondering where Mount Everest is located in Nepal, it lies in the Khumbu region inside Sagarmatha National Park.

 Mount Everest in Tibet (Northern Route)